 It is important to be color savvy

 By making use of inviting colors and ambient lighting, an establishment owner will be able to manipulate the mood of his customers, resulting in them staying longer and spending more money on their food and drinks.
-Choose colors that will set the mood that you want to create and remember to always keep your target market in mind.
-Red and yellow, for instance, have been found to stimulate appetite while blues and greens have a calming effect that leads to an increased sense of satisfaction.
-While bright, bold colors may be well suited to a student market, an older crowd may appreciate a somewhat color scheme more.
-The same applies to lighting: where some crowds may be attracted to bright, flashing lights, others will undoubtedly find it off-putting, instead opting to frequent a bar that is more aesthetically pleasing to them.
+Choose colors to set the mood you want to create and remember to always keep your target market in mind.
+Red and yellow, for instance, have been shown to increase appetite while blues and greens have a calming effect that leads to an increased sense of satisfaction.
+While bright, bold colors may be well suited to a student market, an older crowd may appreciate a subdued color scheme more.
+The same applies to lighting: where some crowds may be attracted to bright, flashing lights, others will find it off-putting.

 Appeal to all the senses